greenplum-db/pxf/server/pxf-jdbc/README.md

 When `SELECT` from this external table is called, PXF executes `INSERT INTO T2 VALUES ((SELECT MAX(K) + 1 FROM T2), 1);` and a new row is inserted into table `T2` in external database.

-Note this example **does not work** if [partitioning](#partitioning) is used and there is `UNIQUE` constraint on column `K` in external database.
-Instead, some PXF segments fail or may behave in different fashion, depending on transaction isolation level in external database.
+Note this example **does not work** if [partitioning](#partitioning) is used and there is a `UNIQUE` constraint on column `K` in external database:
+1. Query-preceding SQL command will be executed (once) for each fragment;
+2. This will lead to failure or unusual behaviour of most PXF segments (those that process 2nd, 3rd, ... fragments), depending on transaction isolation level in external database.

-PXF can execute different or no query on each segment.
-Every segment uses its own configuration file, thus if it does not have `jdbc.pre_query.sql` set, no query is executed by this segment.
+Each PXF instance can execute its own `jdbc.pre_query.sql` (but it will be common for all fragments this instance processes).
+Every PXF instance uses its own configuration file, thus if it does not have `jdbc.pre_query.sql` set, this instance does not execute query-preceding SQL command.

 The following `jdbc-site.xml`
 ```